udamir/youtrack-markdown-snippet/README.md

-# YouTrack Markdown Embed Widget
+# YouTrack Markdown Snippet

-A YouTrack Widget that allows you to embed markdown content from issues or articles directly into other YouTrack markdown fields.
+A YouTrack Widget that allows you to embed markdown content from different sources (issues, articles, workflow snippets) directly into other YouTrack markdown.
 This enables content reuse and maintains a single source of truth across your knowledge base.

 ## Features

 - Embed markdown content from any YouTrack issue or article
-- Select specific sections from the source document or include the entire content
+- Select content from any Issue Text field and from specific section of content
+- Embed dynamicly generated content (based on workflow snippets)
 - Real-time preview during configuration
 - Automatic syntax highlighting for code blocks
-- Seamless integration with YouTrack's markdown editor
+- Seamless integration with YouTrack's markdown

 ## Use Cases